The Planets: VI. Uranus, the Magician

-Matthews describes the character of the movement as that of "a clumsy dance, which gradually gets more and more out of hand (not unlike Dukas's Sorcerer's Apprentice) until, with what seems like a magic wand, all is abruptly swept away into the far distance".
+Matthews describes the character of the movement as that of "a clumsy dance, which gradually gets more and more out of hand (not unlike Paul Dukas's Sorcerer's Apprentice) until, with what seems like a magic wand, all is abruptly swept away into the far distance".
 (Note: Short writes that despite reminiscences of the Pan motif in Ravel's Daphnis et Chloé and of Berlioz's Symphonie fantastique and the "Infernal Dance" in Stravinsky's The Firebird the main influence on the movement is clearly The Sorcerer’s Apprentice, which was first performed in London in 1899 and was "doubtless well known to Holst".)
 The movement, which begins with what Short calls "a tremendous four-note brass motif", is marked allegro in 6/4.
 The music proceeds in "a series of merry pranks" with occasional interjections in 9/4, building to a quadruple forte climax with a prominent organ glissando, after which the music suddenly drops to a pianissimo lento before alternating quick and slow sections bring the movement to its pianissimo conclusion.